Dudley Taft: Dudley Taft Band

 Taft toured Europe in September 2019 supporting the album "Simple Life."
 Darby Todd played drums on this tour, and Kasey Williams played bass.

 Taft returned to the EU in October and November 2022 to support the album "Cosmic Radio" which was released during the pandemic in September 2020.
 Nick Owsianka played the drums and Kasey Williams returned on bass.

 The spring 2023 tour was with this same lineup and ran from April through May, with the release of Taft's latest studio album, "Guitar Kingdom" on April 28.
 "Guitar Kingdom" performed well on the Roots Music Report Charts, hitting #2 on the Blues Rock Album Chart with many songs in the top 10 on the Roots Music Song charts.

+Touring throughout 2024 continued in the EU, supporting "Guitar Kingdom" with songwriting for the next album happening between tours.
+"The Speed of Life" was released in 2025 with improved success, hitting #1 on the Roots Music Report Charts for several weeks.
+Touring the EU followed the release, with shows in the Netherlands, Poland, Germany, Austria, Spain and Switzerland.
+Taft joined the roster of KBN booking agency based in Hamburg Germany.

+Recording for Taft's 10th studio album "Fire Horse" started in Studio Svarov, just outside of Prague, Czech republic in January of 2026.
+Overdubs were done at Taft's home, Muchmore Studio, in Cincinnati, OH.
+Dave Marks produced.
+The album is slated for release on October 30, 2026.
+Taft will start a European tour November 1st to support the album, playing in Netherlands, Poland, Germany, Austria, Czech republic and Slovakia.

 Personal life

 Dudley Taft was born in Washington, DC on July 4, 1966.
 He has lived in Cincinnati, Ohio; Philadelphia, Pennsylvania; Indianapolis, Indiana; Watertown, Connecticut; Los Angeles, California; Seattle, Washington; Chapel Hill, North Carolina; and now has returned to his childhood home in Cincinnati, Ohio.

 Taft is a pilot, holding Private Privileges, Multi-Engine Land, Instrument and Commercial Ratings.

 He serves on the Board of Directors of four charitable organizations that include the Taft Museum, The Charles Phelps Taft Fund, and The Nellie Lehman Taft Fund.